awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   +  Invoking AWS Lambda functions from within your Aurora MySQL DB cluster\.
 However, AWS Lambda functions can make calls to your Aurora Serverless v1 DB cluster\.
   +  Restoring a snapshot from a DB instance that isn't Aurora MySQL or RDS for MySQL\.
   +  Replicating data using replication based on binary logs \(binlogs\)\.
 This limitation is true regardless of whether your Aurora MySQL\-based DB cluster Aurora Serverless v1 is the source or the target of the replication\.
 To replicate data into an Aurora Serverless v1 DB cluster from a MySQL DB instance outside Aurora, such as one running on Amazon EC2, consider using AWS Database Migration Service\.
 For more information, see the [AWS Database Migration Service User Guide](https://docs.aws.amazon.com/dms/latest/userguide/)\.
+  + Creating users with host\-based access \(`'username'@'IP_address'`\)\.
+This is because Aurora Serverless v1 uses a router fleet between the client and the database host for seamless scaling\.
+The IP address that the Aurora Serverless DB cluster sees is that of the router host and not your client\.
+For more information, see [Aurora Serverless v1 architecture](aurora-serverless-v1.how-it-works.md#aurora-serverless.architecture)\.

+    Instead, use the wildcard \(`'username'@'%'`\)\.
 +  Aurora PostgreSQL–based DB clusters running Aurora Serverless v1 have the following limitations:
   +  Aurora PostgreSQL query plan management \(`apg_plan_management` extension\) isn't supported\.
   +  The logical replication feature available in Amazon RDS PostgreSQL and Aurora PostgreSQL isn't supported\.